IAbdulSubhan/WebScrapping/Selenium/README.md

 This project demonstrates how to automate browser interactions using **Selenium with Python**, including navigating web pages, simulating searches, clicking links, and filling out login forms.

+🔹 Note:
+* Run all these scripts in Jupyter Notebook, because the browser will only close when the Jupyter session ends.
+Otherwise, it will remain open even after the script finishes running.

+* However, when you run the same script in an IDE, the browser closes automatically as soon as the script completes.

 ---

 ## 📜 Requirements